 We pay a salary of $480/week.
 Additional stipends are available for those applicants who hold certificates such as Lifeguarding or WFR.
 We provide room, board, and laundry.
 Travel stipends are available for those coming from outside of California.

-We are currently waiting on guidance from the state of California.
+We are currently waiting on final guidance from the state of California.
 However, we anticipate requiring masks for campers and staff this summer.
 However, our dining and sleeping areas are open-air and we already group campers by age group, so we anticipate minimal impact to our program.